 Did the city just hit you with a hefty bill following the most recent snowfall?
 Here’s why.

-According to City of Calgary bylaws, the owners of property adjacent to sidewalks are responsible for clearing those sidewalks within 24 hours after the last snowfall.
+According to the City of Calgary bylaws, the property owners adjacent to sidewalks are responsible for clearing those sidewalks within 24 hours of the last snowfall.

 If they fail to do so, they may be on the hook for a minimum of $150 for the city to clear the area for you — though a first-time offence can also carry a fine as high as $250.

 Repeat offenders will see a $500 fine for a second offence and a $750 fine for a third offence, and each one after within a 12-month period.

 Given that it’s been a few days since the weekend’s snowfall ended, you could very well be facing a hefty bill from the city as a result — though you may still have some time to avoid the penalties if you act fast.